Name Analysis

 How to Get Started

-- 1Calculate the five grids.
+- 1Calculate the Heaven, Personality, Earth, Outer, and Total grids.

-- 4Filter by sound, meaning, and writing.
+- 5Filter again by sound, meaning, writing, and homophones.

 Common Mistakes